6 Tips For Health-Conscious Meat Eaters

 Over the years, we’ve learned that animals used for food are injected with tons of synthetic hormones.
 These fake hormones make cows produce more milk than they naturally would, and get pigs and chickens to balloon to twice the size they would be naturally.
 I don’t know about you, but that doesn’t sound like something I want to put in my body.

 And it doesn’t stop there.
 The animals are kept in such dirty and cramped conditions that they’re given ‘preventative’ antibiotics to keep them from getting sick.
 The problem is that we end up ingesting these antibiotics so often that they stop being effective.
-That means when we get sick, the antibiotics prescribed to us don’t work.
+On top of that, superbugs are being created in these factory farms that are so strong that no antibiotic can kill them.
+That means when we get sick, the antibiotics prescribed to us don’t work, and we either stay sick or die.
 (Hence, incurable gonorrhea.
 Eww.)

 Here’s a quick and entertaining video, by Chipotle, that explains this with a bit more color:

 If all that wasn’t enough to scare us all off of meat, a hormone known as dioxin is found in many of our dairy and meat products.
 According to the researchers of the Environmental Protection Agency (EPA) and the World Health Organization (WHO), those who consume even small amounts of dioxin from meat and dairy products have a shocking 17% higher, or 7 in 100, risk of suffering from cancer.
 And speaking of contamination, USDA researchers have found that eating chicken exposes you to arsenic.
 Even low doses of arsenic can dramatically increase the risk of cancer and birth defects.